 They are already recommending you to their friends and family.
-You just need to further encourage they sing your praises online — where their testimonials are publically visible.
+You just need to further encourage them to sing your praises online — where their testimonials are publically visible.

-Ask for your happy customers to leave reviews on your businesses’ Facebook page.
+Ask happy customers to leave reviews on your business’s Facebook page.

 Encourage your audience to share your email newsletters.
 And ask for reviews on sites that are relevant to your business, such as Yelp, TripAdvisor, or Trustpilot.